Ant-C-tech/kottans-frontend/README.md

 ### JavaScript and the DOM - Udacity course

-- One thing that was new to me: I very liked this course.
+- *One thing that was new to me*: I very liked this course.
 It helped me to understand more deeply Event Loop, Event Phases and .style.cssText() method.
 Further, I have rehearsed my knowledges about listeners and creating elements.
-- One thing that surprised me: I thought that example with setTimeout(, 0) is using only for examination of understanding Event Loop and not use in practice.
+- *One thing that surprised me*: I thought that example with setTimeout(, 0) is using only for examination of understanding Event Loop and not use in practice.
-- One thing I intend to use in the future: all knowledges that was received with this course are vitally important in my practice so I think I will use all of them in my projects constantly.
+- *One thing I intend to use in the future*: all knowledges that was received with this course are vitally important in my practice so I think I will use all of them in my projects constantly.

 <details><summary>My results</summary>
 <p>